Spacylion/Spacylion/README.md

 <h2>About Me</h2>

 <p>
-  I am a dedicated and enthusiastic developer with expertise in JavaScript, TypeScript, React, React Native, SASS, Python, HTML5, CSS3, NodeJS, and Git.
+  I am a dedicated and enthusiastic developer with expertise in JavaScript, TypeScript, React, React Native, SASS, Python, HTML5, CSS3, NodeJS, PostgreSQL, SQLite and Git.
 I love creating innovative and responsive websites and applications that deliver a seamless user experience.
 </p>

 <h2>Statistics</h2>